mbharadwaj630-pixel/Snake-water-gun-game/requirments.md

 ## 2. Non-Functional Requirements

 ### 2.1 Usability
-- The interface must be simple and text-based.
+- The interface must be simple and text based.
 - Instructions must be easy to understand for beginners.

 ### 2.2 Performance